The Top 10 Best Filipino Breakfasts You Must Try

-Hotsilog is a commonly eaten breakfast in a Filipino household with a condiment of banana ketchup and some pickled shredded papaya (atchara) on the side.
+Hotsilog is a commonly eaten Filipino breakfast in a local Philippines household with a condiment of banana ketchup and some pickled shredded papaya (atchara) on the side.

 The juicy red-colored hotdogs are the most common type of hotdogs sold in the Philippines.

 - 3/4 cup water

 Easy to cook from start to finish in 25 minutes.
 But a hotsilog breakfast is more convenient to buy from any street vendor, food stall or restaurant, in the Philippines.

 Tosilog is a combination Philippines breakfast of tocino (cured pork), sinangag (Filipino garlic fried rice), and a sunny-side-up egg.

 It's best to eat Tosilog with a spicy vinegar dip on the side.

 The name of the dish contains all three components: tocino (to), sinangag fried rice (si), and itlog fried eggs (log).

 If you want to avoid fatty, fried foods in your breakfast choice, avoid this one.
 I love the rich tocino flavor.